Delta Junction Area State Parks

-The Delta Junction Area State Parks hold many opportunities for visitors and townspeople alike.
-Not only are there beautiful lakes, excellent wildlife viewing, great fishing, various hiking trails, and a wonderful historical park, the Delta Junction Area itself has much to offer.
-All of them are an hour's drive or less from Delta Junction and offer a variety of recreation opportunities ranging from camping and sport fishing to wildlife viewing, canoeing and hiking.
+The state parks near Delta Junction hold many opportunities for both visitors and locals.
+Not only are there beautiful lakes, excellent wildlife viewing, great fishing, and hiking trails, the Delta Junction area itself has much to offer.
+All of the parks are an hour's drive or less from Delta Junction.

 Located right in Delta Junction is Delta State Recreation Site, a popular campground for those traveling between Tok and Fairbanks.
 The Delta River is directly across the Richardson Highway, along with spectacular views of Mount Hayes and the rest of the Alaska Range.

 Bordering two lakes 10 miles north of Delta Junction is Quartz Lake State Recreation Area, offering a wide range of facilities around two lakes.
-Five hiking trails, all of which are less than two miles in total length, provide access to views of the Tanana River Valley, Alaska Range, Shaw Creek Flats, Quartz and Lost lakes and Moose Pond.
-Quartz Lake also has two public-use cabins available and four ice huts anglers can rent in the winter for ice fishing.
-Other popular activities include snowmobiling, dog mushing and skijoring.
+Five hiking trails, all of which are less than two miles in total length, provide access to views of the Tanana River Valley, Alaska Range, Shaw Creek Flats, Quartz and Lost lakes, and Moose Pond.
+Quartz Lake also has two public-use cabins and four ice huts that anglers can rent in the winter for ice fishing.
+Other popular winter activities include snowmobiling, dog mushing, and skijoring.

-The Delta State Recreation Site is a small, seven-acre recreation area has 25 developed campsites, a picnic area, a covered picnic shelter, water and toilets.
-It’s close to stores, commercial showers and other tourism services.
+The Delta State Recreation Site is a small, seven-acre recreation area with 25 campsites, a picnic area, a covered picnic shelter, water, and toilets.
+It’s close to stores, commercial showers, and other visitor services in Delta Junction.
 A city airstrip next to the campground allows for fly-in camping.

 Donnelly Creek State Recreation Site is 32 miles south of Delta Junction along the braided Delta River.
-The scenic recreation area has 12 campsites, toilets and water along with outstanding views of the Alaska Range.
+The scenic recreation area has 12 campsites, a public use cabin, toilets, and water along with outstanding views of the Alaska Range.